British fascism: British Union of Fascists

 Active membership of the group declined to about 5,000 in 1935 following a rally they held at the Olympia exhibition centre in London on 7 June 1934.
 During the rally, anti-fascist hecklers were beaten up by BUF stewards.
 Although this was not the first time this happened, this time it resulting in disastrous publicity for the BUF.
 Lord Rothermere, the owner of the Daily Mail and the Sunday Dispatch, removed his public support for the group.
 However, support still came from both urban and rural areas and membership possibly increased to about 16,000 by late 1936, a level at which it stayed until the end of the decade (see below), at which point it increased to about 22,500.

 Following Olympia, the BUF's antisemitism became more prominent.
 Bret Rubin contends that, as the BUF's concepts were not taking hold, the group was "pressured to conform to existing fascist stereotypes" in a bid for popularity.
 Mosley considered this new tack the reason for the increase in membership his group experienced in the mid-1930s.
 However, Rubin continues, rather than being accepted by mainstream Britain, the BUF became "a safe haven for anti-Semites, lonely military officers, and radical pseudo-intellectuals", and "the average Briton regarded him as a dangerous and violent would-be despot".
 The BUF was regarded as not fascist enough by the Imperial Fascist League, however.

-The Battle of Cable Street in 1936 dealt another blow to the BUF, where Mosely was seen as an inspirer of hate and the level of popular opposition towards the BUF was illustrated.
+The Battle of Cable Street in 1936 dealt another blow to the BUF, where Mosley was seen as an inspirer of hate and the level of popular opposition towards the BUF was illustrated.
 At least 6,000 policemen charged with protecting the up-to 5,000 strong fascists' march through a Jewish area of London clashed with an anti-fascist counterdemonstration of at least 100,000 people.
 Then the BUF suffered from the Public Order Act 1936, passed in 1937 in part in response to Cable Street, which banned political uniforms and paramilitarism.
-According to Bret Rubin, by 1937 Mosely had become a political pariah, "the hated leader of a radical oppositional movement".
+According to Bret Rubin, by 1937 Mosley had become a political pariah, "the hated leader of a radical oppositional movement".